 Hair Growth Supplements can also help you make sure you’re getting all of the nutrients you need for telogen effluvium regrowth.
 Hair Formula Gummies for Women contain clinically-proven ingredients that help with hair growth, including 5000 mcg biotin.
 They’re made with natural ingredients and they’re allergy and vegan-friendly.
 Plus, they come in a delicious flavor so it’s easy to remember to take them!

 3. Avoid Heat Styling

 One sure-fire way to help with telogen effluvium regrowth is to take better care of the hair that you do have.
 This way, you’ll prevent breakage (which makes diffuse thinning even worse).

 Heat styling is one of the main causes of everyday breakage, so you’ll want to eliminate your curling irons, straighteners and hair dryers from your daily routine as much as possible.
-When you do decide to use heat to style your hair, make sure you use a heat protectant like Hair Strengthening & Protection Oil.
+When you do decide to use heat to style your hair, make sure you use a heat protectant like Thermal Shield™ Heat Protectant.

-Similarly, you may want to consider limiting how much you colour your hair or stop colouring altogether.
+Similarly, you may want to consider limiting how much you color your hair or stop coloring altogether.
 Hair bleaching often damages hair, leading to breakage.

-If you can’t give up hair colour altogether, make sure to incorporate a protein-building deep conditioner into your routine like our Protein Reconstructor Hair Mask.
+If you can’t give up hair color altogether, make sure to incorporate a protein-building deep conditioner into your routine like Protein Repair™ Hair Mask.
 This treatment utilises hydrolyzed vegetable proteins to rebuild the outer layer of the hair shaft, helping to strengthen hair against breakage and diffuse thinning.